gpuweb/WSL/Spec/source/index.rst

 A type can either be:

 - A left-value type with an associated right-value type and an address space
+- An abstract left-value type with an associated right-value type
 - A right-value type, which can be any of the following:

     - A basic type such as ``bool`` or ``uint``